The Global eCommerce market is expected to hit $5.55 Trillion till the end of 2022. Yeah, you heard us right, Trillion with a T.

-In this article, we will talk about Shopify markets, getting started with it, and how to set it up step-by-step.
-Plus, if you don't know the criterias for a perfect item, then this sell this now product categories is exactly what you need right now.
+In this article, we will talk about what is Shopify Markets, getting started with it, and how to set it up step-by-step.

 Outline